pulpgrinder/sic-transit/documentation.md

 This has already been done for you on this demo page. `firstSic` has been preloaded with `.demopanel` `divs` in the HTML markup for the page -- `#panel1` through `#panel4`.
 There are also some  "loose" `divs` at the bottom, `#panel5` and `#panel6` (we'll be adding these to the container later).

 The layout and content for these panels has intentionally been made very basic, to avoid distraction from the workings.
 In your own code, the panels can contain arbitrarily complex content (e.g., an entire screen for a mobile device).
+You should also set the CSS for your panels to (e.g.) make sure that the panels have the right size and so on for your application.
+Caveat: make sure to set a background color for your panels, or panels at lower levels of the stack may show through.

 There's no problem having multple instances of SicTransit on the same page.

-Later we'll see how to generate panels dynamically or turn `divs` elsewhere on the page (such as the "loose divs"  at the bottom left) into SicTransit panels and transfer them into a SicTransit container.
+Later we'll see how to generate panels dynamically or turn preexisting `divs` elsewhere on the page into SicTransit panels and transfer them into a SicTransit container.

 SicTransit does not have (or need) "teardown" or "destroy" methods -- instances of Sic Transit are removed by the normal JavaScript garbage collection process when the last reference to them disappears.